It won’t stop raining… a relentless torrent has flooded subways, streets, and a few of our classrooms here at the Seoul English Village in Korea.

-Especially so when I pointed out in a teacher’s meeting that we were far away from the students and that “we were drinking from non-descript vessels”—mugs, with no alcohol bottles exposed—and that only with the benefit of adult psychology—not kids—would anyone perceive what were were actually doing.
+Especially so when I pointed out in a teacher’s meeting that we were far away from the students.
+That “we were drinking from nondescript vessels”—mugs, with no alcohol bottles exposed—and that only with the benefit of adult psychology—not kids—would anyone perceive what were actually doing.

 David, 32, from Utah, ex-TV News cameraman turned teacher-having-too-much-fun-in-Thailand.

-He twisted his foot, slide off—nearly to his death.
+Even thou he broke his foot the first weekend before starting work here when he was climbing the mountains behind us—read steep monster hiking trails.
+He twisted his foot, slid off—nearly to his death.
 But didn’t.
 And was lifted out by helicopter cradle and is now on crutches in plaster.

 This is the kind of dedicated characters we have drinking here at Club Arctic.

-My fellow international teachers are a mixed crew of pleasant straights and chancing crazies all looking for a new direction in life.
+My fellow international teachers are a mixed crew of pleasant straights and chancing crazies, all looking for a new direction in life.

 I am among the oldest and one of the few that are experienced.

-This school is not about formalities of dress, grammar or conventional English teaching but about using situational English in role-plays, conversations, fun and games in purpose-built classrooms that are kitted out amazingly in different societal themes.
+This school is not about formalities of dress, grammar or conventional English teaching but about using situational English in role-plays, conversations, fun and games in purpose-built classrooms that are kitted out in societal themes.

-But truly, it’s largely it’s about kiddie chaos and a corporation making money but the village is novel and the kids enjoy it.
+But truly, it’s largely about kiddie chaos and a corporation making money – yet the village is novel and the kids enjoy it.

 There’s been a lot of craziness.